 - Pals, C., Sarampalis, A., & Başkent, D. (2013).
 “Listening Effort with Cochlear Implant Simulations.”
 Journal of Speech, Language, and Hearing Research, 56(4), 1075-1084. pdf

 - Gallun F.J., Stecker G.C., Loui P., & Sarampalis A. (2013).
 “The Ear Club: Ervin R. Hafter’s academic family.”
 Presentation at the 2013 Fall Meeting of the Acoustical Society of America.
-San Franciso, CA. pdf
+San Francisco, CA. pdf

 - Pals, C., van Dijk, M., Sarampalis, A., & Başkent, D. (2012).
 “A dual-task paradigm as an objective measure of listening effort with cochlear implant simulations.”
 Presentation at the 7th International Symposium on Objective Measures in Auditory Implants.
 Amsterdam, NL.